apioo/psx-api-laravel/README.md

 # PSX API Package

+> Note the Laravel integration is currently work in progress.
+In the package we use custom [Contextual Attributes](https://laravel.com/docs/12.x/container#contextual-attributes) but at the moment it is not possible to access the `ReflectionParameter` inside the resolver, which we need to get the type-hint.
+We have tried to create a [Pull-Request](https://github.com/laravel/framework/pull/57129) but for now this is not solved.

 The PSX API package integrates the [PSX API components](https://phpsx.org/) into Laravel which help to build fully type-safe REST APIs.
 Basically the package provides additional attributes which you can use at your [controller](#controller) to map HTTP parameters to arguments of your controller